 What did you determine about your topic's past, present, and future?
 How has it shown (or not shown) itself to be adaptable and resilient in the past?
-What discoveries did you make about its relationships in nature?

-What projections can you make about its sustainability into the future?
+What discoveries did you make about its current adaptability and resiliency?
+What projections can you make about its' sustainability into the future?
 How can humans use these discoveries to make the world a better place?